AdobeDocs/experience-platform.nl-NL/help/edge/personalization/adobe-target/analytics-logging/client-side.md

 ---
-title: Clientregistratie voor A4T-gegevens in de Web SDK van het Platform
+title: Logboekregistratie aan de clientzijde voor A4T-gegevens in de Platform Web SDK
 description: Leer hoe te om cliënt-zijregistreren voor Adobe Analytics voor Doel (A4T) toe te laten gebruikend het Web SDK van het Experience Platform.
 seo-title: Client-side logging for A4T data in the Platform Web SDK
 seo-description: Learn how to enable client-side logging for Adobe Analytics for Target (A4T) using the Experience Platform Web SDK.